 Video clips used in Episode 28

 Click here to watch part 4 of the Southwest Chief Westbound.
+To watch the same video without ads, visit archive.org.
+You can watch and download the video.
+Click here.

 Click here to watch the video clip about the California State Railroad Museum.
+The museum video can also be watched and downloaded by clicking here.

 Language Objectives: Use knowledge of previous unit presentations to comprehend video clips on a train journey and on a museum dedicated to the unit theme of Trains and Railroads.
 Join or set up an English conversation group.